 - 5 grams of cannabis concentrate.

 - Medical cannabis patients are permitted to grow cannabis.
-The “Act Relating to Marijuana Use by Persons with Severe Illness” legally allows registered patients and registered caregivers to collectively cultivate no more than two (2) mature plants and nine (9) immature plants.
+The “Act Relating to Marijuana Use by Persons with Severe Illness” legally allows registered patients and registered caregivers to collectively cultivate no more than two (2) mature plants and four (4) immature plants.

 Recreational cannabis is legal in Vermont.
 Non-medical cannabis users may possess up to one ounce of cannabis flower, 5 grams of concentrate, and grow up to two plants.
 Those growing their own may not possess more than the yield of two plants in their own home.